Blahblahlolhahaha/FYP-Monitor/README.md

 ## Explanation
 Some explanation in code but in general:

-NAT-T used by IPsec uses UDP port 4500
+NAT-T used by IPsec uses UDP port 4500, IKE_SA_INIT uses UDP port 500

-Soooooooo for now, can just flag out any traffic thats not using udp port 4500
+Using next payload number and exchange type in IKE header, can identify data stored within IKE packet

 ## TODO:
 Log SPI pair for each remote ip client sad :(
 Log other ip protocols like tcp/icmp

-## Some plans:
+## Whats Done:
+* Capturing of IKE headers and ESP headers.
+* Finding out payload type found within IKE headers using the next payload number.
+* Storing tunnels based on ip, spis
+* Can identify successful/unsuccessful ike exchanges
+* Can identify ike session ending
+* Can identify dead pear(theorectical, havent test yet)

+## Whats Not Done:
-Use SPI and sequence numebers to find out sus packets
+* Use SPI and sequence numebers to find out sus packets

-Flow: ISAKMP btw clients and fw every 2mins?
-Other comms using ESP

-Store SPI pairs/sequence number somewhr (memory,file,sql db whatever)
+* Store SPI pairs/sequence number somewhr (memory,file,sql db whatever)
-* Can track out dead clients by tracking time (idk abt this one)
 * If got SPI that doesnt match any records, flag it
 * If sequence number not in sequence, flag it

+* Random segmentation fault
+* Flagging tcp packets and udp thats not port 500 and 4500
+* Proper logging to file